eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 #### effect issues

-Caching is IO-hard, if we generalize the file serialization issue.
+Caching is IO-hard, if we generalized the file serialization issue to all side effects.
 We need to manage any side effects that the tasks perform that we care about, which might include displaying text on the console.
 We might also need to think about composition.

 #### declaring the outputs

-I'm introducing a new function `Def.declareOutput` in sbt 2.x:
+In sbt 2.x, I'm introducing a new function `Def.declareOutput`:

 ```scala
 Def.declareOutput(out)
 ```

-This would be called from within a task to declare file outputs.
+This would be called from within a task to declare a file output.
 In a typical build tool file creation is performed via side effects, and a task may generate many files, which the downstream tasks may or may not actually use.
-With a remote cached build tool, we need to declare the output so necessary files are downloaded.
-Note that some tasks like `compile` currently generate files, but do not have file as return type.
+With a remote cached build tool, we need to declare the output so expected files are downloaded.
+Also note that some tasks like `compile` currently generate files, but do not have file as return type.

 ```scala
 someKey := Def.cachedTask {